Chinese in the California gold rush: Order of arrival and geographical patterns

 The first Chinese miners in California are thought to have been a group of around 60 contracted miners who arrived in Tuolumne County in 1849.
 They were hired by British people in Shanghai under a contract that gave them passage money in return for their money to be paid back via monthly wage deductions.
 In the preliminary two years of the gold rush contracted labor was the most common hiring method, but evidence shows contracts were not easily enforced as excerpts from sea captains show accounts of Chinese miners leaving their contractors once they arrived in America.

 Chinese miners were not present in California in a substantial manner at the beginning of the Gold Rush.
 The population of Chinese miners in California did not break 1,000 people until 1851 with 2,700 miners being counted in the census.
-In the years proceeding 1852, Chinese miner populations developed rapidly, moving to 20,000 miners in 1852.
+In the years preceding 1852, Chinese miner populations developed rapidly, moving to 20,000 miners in 1852.
 Unlike the first Chinese prospectors, the immigrants in 1852 came on their own account using methods like credit tickets to fund their trip.
-While pull factors to America were present and prevalent a majority of Chinese miners hailed from Southern China, mainly in the Guangdong Province, and were escaping racial hostility.
+While pull factors to America were present and prevalent, a majority of Chinese miners hailed from Southern China, mostly Guangdong, and were escaping racial hostility.
 Another influential push factor from China was shipping companies encouraging immigration to draw profits from people interested in mining in America.